 This content is blocked due to privacy reasons, you need to allow the use of cookies.

-Many of us might have heard the term “codependency” in the past.
-But do we know what it means?
-Codependency is defined as “excessive emotional or psychological reliance on a partner”.
-Codependency can also be observed in parental relationships and even friendships.
+Many people have heard the term codependency, but what does it really mean?
+Codependency is defined as “excessive emotional or psychological reliance on a partner.”
+While it often shows up in romantic relationships, codependency can also be present in parental dynamics and close friendships.

-Codependency in relationships can be disguised as love and care but can be detrimental to relationships.
-Understanding the warning signs can help an individual seek help prior to things becoming worse.
-Here are some warning signs that you or a loved one is struggling with codependency:
+Codependency in relationships may appear as love and care, but it can actually be detrimental.
+Recognizing the warning signs early is essential to seeking help before things escalate.
+Here are some key indicators that you or someone you know may be struggling with codependency:

 Get to know yourself